FabioDiCeglie/FabioDiCeglie/README.md

 For this I create an app that resolve that problem, indeed with that you have the opportunity to book you personal chef at home and enjoy an amazing experience!

+Login
+As a user: Email: a@a.com Pass: a.
+As a chef: Email:gordon@gmail.com Pass:gordon1234

 ### [Where should I go?](https://superb-cheesecake-edf39a.netlify.app/) 👬👬

 Together with two other developers, we created a travel game app that randomly decides your next travel destination.
+Login: Email: a@a.com.
+Pass:a